jeffbuttars/cowpy/README.md

 ## CLI Usage

 The cowsay message is provided by `stdin` or as a command line parameter.
+*NSFW* cows and eyes are not displayed in listings by default.

 ```sh
 echo "my message" | cowpy